1sgp/pdf_filler/README.md

 - [ ] Add own notes to different berichtshefte
 - [ ] Option to recreate the AI completion if not satisfied
 - [x] Login into your moodle to see HOMEOFFICE Calculator (@1sqp)
-- [ ] make readme pretty x3
+- [x] make readme pretty x3

-and more to come look at[Project](https://github.com/users/mxwmnn/projects/1), cause this List won't be updated
+and more to come...
+look at [Project](https://github.com/users/mxwmnn/projects/1), cause this list won't be updated

 ### Contribute code